Rapid Benzodiazepine Detox FAQs

 There are two phases to benzodiazepine withdrawal:

-The length of time to get completely free of the benzodiazepines varies according to the benzodiazepine that the patient was taking.
+The length of time to get benzos out of your system varies according to the benzodiazepine that the patient was taking.
 A short acting drug, like Xanax, has a short acute withdrawal phase, usually lasting around 7 days.
 A long acting benzodiazepine, like Valium, can have acute withdrawal symptoms which last 90 days.

 The Post-Acute Withdrawal Syndrome (PAWS) Phase is usually mild and essentially consists of a slight increase in anxiety and insomnia.
 Patients find themselves worrying more than they need to, but this goes away over time.
 The symptoms can usually be helped with a combination of counseling, support and sometimes non-addictive medicines.

-5. What are the different ways to detoxify from benzodiazepines?
+6. What are the different ways to detox from benzodiazepines?

 The acute benzodiazepine withdrawal takes so long that it is almost never performed in a hospital.
 Insurance companies usually don’t want to pay for patients to stay in a hospital long enough to complete the withdrawal period.

-6. What is the Rapid Benzodiazepine Detoxification (RBD) program?
+8. What is the Rapid Benzodiazepine Detoxification program?

-This outpatient program uses an accelerated detoxification method that can complete the acute withdrawal process in about 10 days.
+This outpatient program uses an benzo detox protocol that can complete the acute withdrawal process in about 10 days.
 The patient stops their benzodiazepines, and is started on a subcutaneous infusion or injection of Flumazenil.
 The Flumazenil usually provides good relief for the withdrawal symptoms, and at the same time actually removes the benzodiazepines from the patient’s body.
-All patients must have a support person who will be with them throughout the detox.
+All patients must have a support person who will be with them throughout the rapid benzo detox.
 During the whole period, most patients usually remain fairly comfortable, and at the end of 10 days, they are free of the benzodiazepines.

-7. Who is a good candidate for the RBD?
+9. Who is a good candidate for the Rapid Benzodiazepine Detox?

 People can become addicted to Benzos for a number of reasons.
-In order to predict if you are a good candidate for the RBD procedure, we will take into consideration the reason you began using Benzodiazepines.
+In order to predict if you are a good candidate for the Rapid Benzodiazepine Detox procedure, we will take into consideration the reason you began using Benzodiazepines.
 This will also help to predict how easy it will be to get off of the drugs and stay off of them.

 Patients generally fall into one of the following three categories of use: